stoyonaga/EECS-Notes/EECS 4161/Assignment [18]/Instructions.md

 2. Run the program using the [Sage Cell Server](https://sagecell.sagemath.org/) introduced in the previous classes.

-(Credit to Professor Zabrocki for providing lines 2 - 19 for the helper tool!!)
+(Credit to Professor Zabrocki for giving us the base/start-kit program!!)